 A higher score on functional scales indicates better functioning, while a higher score on symptom scales indicates worse functioning.
 Scoring <33.33% suggests a significant deterioration in QoL, while a score >66.66% indicates an improved QoL.
 Scoring <33.33% suggested a lower symptom burden, and scoring >66.66% indicated a significant symptom burden.
 Sexual enjoyment: applicable only to sexually active patients in the last four weeks before responding to the questionnaire.
 Upset by hair loss: applicable only to patients who have observed hair loss in the last week of responding to the questionnaire.
-Breast satisfaction: applicable only to patients who underwent surgery. \Reverse scoring items.
+Breast satisfaction: applicable only to patients who underwent surgery.
+Reverse scoring items.

-Analysis of Demographic Factors and Associations With EORTC QLQ-C30 Scores
+QLQ-C30 Scores